ivuorinen/starred/README.md

 - [themosis/framework](https://github.com/themosis/framework) - The Themosis framework core.
 - [topclaudy/compoships](https://github.com/topclaudy/compoships) - Multi-columns relationships for Laravel's Eloquent ORM
 - [tylercd100/lern](https://github.com/tylercd100/lern) - LERN is a Laravel 5 package that will record exceptions into a database and will notify you via Email, Pushover or Slack.
-- [unfinishedtomato/nano](https://github.com/unfinishedtomato/nano) - Nano is a very very tiny PHP library that allows you to create very fast rest APIs.
-Think it's like Slim but Nano is only ~6.4 Kilobytes.
 - [versionable/Ferret](https://github.com/versionable/Ferret) - Mime detection library
 - [vimeo/psalm](https://github.com/vimeo/psalm) - A static analysis tool for finding errors in PHP applications
 - [vinkla/laravel-backup](https://github.com/vinkla/laravel-backup) - A easy-to-use backup manager for Laravel